-Highlighting the heart and soul of true Texas, the state’s array of small towns offer the perfect combination of picturesque landscapes, historic landmarks, and pure Texan culture.
-From the rolling hills of the countryside in the Texas Hill Country to the “Cowboy Capital of the World,” a trip to these lesser-known destinations means you’ll find off-the-beaten track attractions and an absence of tourist crowds.
+Highlighting the heart and soul of true Texas, the state’s array of charming small towns offer the perfect combination of scenic landscapes, historic landmarks, and pure Texan culture.
+From the rolling hills of the picturesque countryside in the Texas Hill Country to the “Cowboy Capital of the World,” a trip to these lesser-known destinations means you’ll find off-the-beaten track attractions and an absence of tourist crowds.
 Perfect for a weekend road trip away, here are some of the most picturesque small towns in Texas.

 YOU'RE ALL SET!